ryandelonhull/Repo-React-ion/README.md

 ## Deployed Link
 -

-## Deployed Link
+## User Story
-- As a recruiter i take one look at this flaming piece of awesomeness and i have no choice but to give this man
+- As a recruiter i take one look at this flaming specimen of awesomeness and i have no choice but to grant this man the keys to the castle. - Richard Branson

 ![screen shot 1](./public/Images/repo-ScreenShot1.png)
 ![screen shot 2](./public/Images/repo-ScreenShot2.png)